wp-cli/handbook/docs/pull-requests/index.md

 3. Push the code changes from your local clone to your fork.
 4. Open a pull request.

+New to WP-CLI commands?
+You may want to [start with the commands cookbook](/docs/commands-cookbook/) to learn more about how commands work.

 It doesn't matter if the code isn't perfect.
 The idea is to get it reviewed early and iterate on it.

 If you're adding a new feature, please add one or more functional tests for it in the `features/` directory.
 See below.